vanhoefm/wifi-injection/README.md

 <a id="id-intro"></a>
 # 2. Common Injection Issues

-For details on issues with frame injection on Linux, see the our 6-page paper [**Testing and Improving the Correctness of Wi-Fi Frame Injection**](https://papers.mathyvanhoef.com/wisec2023-wifi-injection.pdf).
+For details on issues with frame injection on Linux, see our 6-page paper [**Testing and Improving the Correctness of Wi-Fi Frame Injection**](https://papers.mathyvanhoef.com/wisec2023-wifi-injection.pdf).
-The following is a summary of some practical issues you might encounted when using Wi-Fi frame injection to perform experiments.
+The following is a summary of some practical issues you might encounter when using Wi-Fi frame injection to perform experiments.
 We also discuss some open problems.

 ## 2.1.
 Pure vs mixed monitor mode

 How a network card is configured impacts how frames are injected.
-For instance, it impacts whether the network card will retransmit frames, or wether it will send acknowledgements in response to recieved frames.
-There are two mains ways in which a Wi-Fi network interface can be used in practise on Linux: in pure monitor mode or mixed monitor mode.
+For instance, it impacts whether the network card will retransmit frames, or whether it will send acknowledgements in response to received frames.
+There are two main ways in which a Wi-Fi network interface can be used in practice on Linux: in pure monitor mode or mixed monitor mode.
 This difference depends on whether virtual Wi-Fi interfaces or used or not.

 What are virtual interfaces?
 Linux has the ability to use a network card normally, for